N8-CIR-Bede/documentation/software/index.rst

 Environments
 ------------

-The default software environment on Bede is called “builder”.
+The default software environment on Bede is called "builder".
 This uses the modules system normally used on HPC systems, but provides a system of intelligent modules.
 To see a list of what is available, executing the command ``module avail``.

-In this scheme, modules providing access to compilers and libraries examine other modules that are also loaded and make the most appropriate copy (or “flavour”) of the software available.
+In this scheme, modules providing access to compilers and libraries examine other modules that are also loaded and make the most appropriate copy (or "flavour") of the software available.
 This minimises the problem of knowing what modules to choose whilst providing access to all the combinations of how a library can be built.